-The Technion’s semester study abroad program in engineering and science is designed to give international students not only a unique academic experience, but also a chance to get to know Israel, the “Start-Up Nation”.
+The Technion’s semester study abroad program in engineering and science is designed to give international students a unique academic experience.
 Students from all around the world can apply for this program through Technion International.
 We offer a variety of academic courses in engineering and the sciences, which can be taken as part of a student’s engineering academic track.
 It is important to note that all the courses offered by Technion International are taught completely in English.

-The following table outlines the grading system for the Neubauer American Spring Semester program:
+The following table outlines the grading system for the Spring Semester program:

 |Percentage Grade||Relevant Evaluation||Relevant Mark|